Morganbb104/Team-Profile-Generator/README.md

 ## Live link
 https://morganbb104.github.io/Team-Profile-Generator/

+## How to use
+(1)Open your terminal and type in node index.js (2)answer all prompts
+(3)Choose yes or no while you're asked to add other employee (4)you will get a html file in dist folder and you can see your employee info card displayed.

 ## User story
 AS A manager I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles
 ## Screenshot